kimtth/awesome-azure-openai-llm/README.md

 > Disclaimer: Not being able to keep up with and test every recent update, sometimes I simply copied them into this repository for later review.
 Please be aware that `some content may be outdated.`

 > `Writing Rule`: 1.
 Brief each item on one or a few lines as much as possible.
-> 2. The release dates are determined by the date of the initial commit of the README, the History of Activity, the Article published date, or the Paper v1 issued date.
+> 2. The release dates are determined by the date of the initial commit history, the Article published date, or the Paper issued date (v1).

 ## What's the difference between Azure OpenAI and OpenAI?